-Regardless of size or height, you must ensure your proposed deck does not encroach upon any easements registered against your property.
+Regardless of size or height, you must ensure your proposed deck does not encroach upon any easements on your property.
 To identify easements, contact Information Services Corporation of Saskatchewan.

-- Complete the Deck Permit Submission Package and ensure your application contains all required information and documents.
+- Complete the Deck & Sunroom Permit Application Package and ensure your application contains all required information and documents.
 Incomplete submissions will not be accepted.
 The project package may be updated at any time, be sure to check back to this web page for the most current project package.

 - The application must be signed by the legal owner of the property as well as the applicant.